A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Abstract

 \section{Abstract}

-Modern gradient-boosted decision trees (GBDTs) accelerate split finding with histogram-based binning, which reduces complexity from O(N) to O(B) given a fixed bin budget B. However, the predominant quantile binning strategy—designed to distribute data points evenly among bins—may overlook critical boundary values that could enhance predictive performance.
-In this work, we propose replacing quantile binning with a \emph{k}-means discretizer initialized with quantile bins.
-We test this swap on 33 OpenML tasks plus synthetics that control for modality, skew, and bin budget.
-Across 18 regression datasets, \emph{k-means shows no statistically significant losses at the 5\% level} and wins in four cases—most strikingly \emph{a 55\% MSE drop} on one particularly skewed dataset—even though \emph{k}-means' mean reciprocal rank (MRR) is slightly lower (0.65 vs 0.72).
-On the 15 classification datasets the two methods are statistically tied (MRR 0.70 vs 0.68) with gaps $\leq$0.2 pp. Synthetic experiments confirm consistently large MSE gains—typically >20\% and rising to 90\% as outlier magnitude increases or bin budget drops.
-We find that \emph{k}-means keeps error on par with exact splitting when extra cuts add little value, yet still recovers key split points that quantile overlooks.
-As such, we advocate for a built-in \texttt{bin\_method=k-means} flag, especially in regression tasks and in tight-budget settings such as the 32–64-bin GPU regime—because it is a "safe default" with large upside, yet adds only a one-off, cacheable overhead ($\approx$ 2s to bin 10M rows on one core).
+Modern Gradient Boosted Decision Trees (GBDTs) accelerate split finding with histogram-based binning, which reduces complexity from $O(N\log N)$ to $O(N)$ by aggregating gradients into fixed-size bins.
+However, the predominant quantile binning strategy—designed to distribute data points evenly among bins—may overlook critical boundary values that could enhance predictive performance.
+In this work, we consider a novel approach that replaces quantile binning with a $k$-means discretizer initialized with quantile bins, and justify the swap with a proof showing how, for any $L$-Lipschitz function, k-means maximizes the worst-case explained variance of Y obtained when treating all values in a given bin as equivalent.
+We test this swap against quantile and uniform binning on 33 OpenML datasets plus synthetics that control for modality, skew, and bin budget.
+Across 18 regression datasets, k-means shows no statistically significant losses at the 5\% level and wins in three cases—most strikingly a 55\% MSE drop on one particularly skewed dataset—even though k-means' mean reciprocal rank (MRR) is slightly lower (0.65 vs 0.72).
+On the 15 classification datasets the two methods are statistically tied (MRR 0.70 vs 0.68) with gaps $\leq$0.2 pp. Synthetic experiments confirm consistently large MSE gains—typically $>$20\% and rising to 90\% as outlier magnitude increases or bin budget drops.
+We find that k-means keeps error on par with exhaustive (no-binning) splitting when extra cuts add little value, yet still recovers key split points that quantile overlooks.
+As such, we advocate for a built-in \texttt{bin\_method=k-means} flag, especially in regression tasks and in tight-budget settings such as the 32–64-bin GPU regime—because it is a "safe default" with large upside, yet adds only a one-off, cacheable overhead ($\approx$ 3.5s per feature to bin 10M rows on one Apple M1 thread).